hadzicni/SiTra-QR-Code-Generator-UHBS/README.md

 ## System Requirements
 •	Python 3.x

+•	Python Module "Random"

+•  Python Module "Datetime"

+•  Python Module "Names"

+•  Python Module "logging"

+•  Python Module "qrcode"

+•  Python Module "reportlab"

+•  Python Module "subprocess"

-•	Tkinter (usually included with Python installations)
+•  Python Module "PIL (Pillow)"
-•	PIL (Python Imaging Library)

 •	An operating system with the ability to open the file explorer (for automatic folder opening)

 # License
 This software is released under the MIT License.

 ### Note: This README is intended to provide an overview of the program and its usage.
-For detailed technical information, please refer to the source code.
+For detailed technical information, please refer to the source code or the developer.